FloStone/larabackend/README.md

 `}`

-First you need to tell the Backend what controller methods should be displayed in the menu A key indicates the name isplayed in the menu, the value tells the controller method
+First you need to tell the Backend what controller methods should be displayed in the menu A key indicates the name displayed in the menu, the value tells the controller method

 `public static $displayed_actions = ['Index' => 'getIndex']`